-Many hosting services offer free migrations if you want to move an existing site to their servers, but unfortunately, Bluehost doesn’t.
-If you don’t want to migrate your site over to Bluehost, you’re going to have to pay a fee of $149.99 to migrate up to five websites and 20 email accounts.
+Many hosting services offer free migrations if you want to move an existing site to its servers, but unfortunately, Bluehost doesn’t.
+If you don’t want to migrate your site over to Bluehost, you will have to pay a fee of $149.99 to migrate up to five websites and 20 email accounts.

-Additionally, Bluehost is a Linux-only hosting company, which means there’s no support for websites that need a Windows server to run.
+Bluehost is a Linux-only hosting company, meaning there’s no support for websites that need a Windows server to run.
 As a majority of the market use Linux, this isn’t a deal-breaker.
 But if you are using Windows servers, you may want to look for other options.